The Garden is a permission slip — to be true to yourself, and that includes acting like a fool in the eyes of the world, for the glory of God.

 And consecrate it room by room, soul by soul—

-Or we get the Data-Rapture,
+Or we get the data-rapture, the upload, the singularity,

 The great frictionless scroll that promises to lift you

-Out of your Inconvenient Flesh
+Out of your inconvenient flesh

 I was four when the belt came down.

-My brother took his own life.
+My brother took his own life on mother’s day.

 And she did not see a tragedy.